Interstate 95 in Delaware: Services

 The Biden Welcome Center (formerly Delaware Welcome Center and also referred to as Delaware House) service plaza is located in the median of I-95 between the DE 896 and DE 273 interchanges east of Newark, with access from both directions of the highway.
 The service plaza offers a Sunoco gas station, electric vehicle charging stations, a convenience store, multiple fast-food restaurants, a visitor center, and retail options including a store called Postcards from Delaware that sells Delaware-related merchandise.
-There is also a Tesla Supercharger station at the Biden Welcome Center.
-The Biden Welcome Center is run by Applegreen.
+There is also a Tesla Supercharger station at the welcome center.
+The welcome center is run by Applegreen.